Mineral Rights Taxes: Do You Have to Pay Property Tax?

 Understanding mineral rights is easy.
 Understanding the taxes associated with mineral rights is a bit more complicated.
 The short answer is Yes.
 If you own producing mineral rights, then you must pay property taxes on them.
 This is because, like surface rights, owning mineral rights means that you own real property, even if it is just a fraction of an estate.

-So whereas you cannot go and “visit” your mineral rights property, as it is below the surface of the Earth, it still exists, and therefore is taxed as property.
+You cannot go and “visit” your mineral rights property?
+Since it is below the surface of the Earth, it still exists, and therefore is taxed as property.
 If you only own a fraction of the estate, which is very common, then you will only have to pay a fraction of the property tax as well.
-The amount of mineral rights taxes is based on the volume or the value of the minerals produced.
+The amount of taxes is based on the volume or the value of the minerals produced.

 Can I be exempt from taxes on my Mineral Interests?